Ben Johnson (actor): Film career

 Johnson played Bartlett in the 1962–63 season of Have Gun Will Travel, which featured a short scene of his riding skills.
 In 1963, Johnson appeared as Spinner on the TV Western The Virginian in the episode titled "Duel at Shiloh".
 In the 1966–67 television season, Johnson appeared as the character Sleeve in all 26 episodes of the ABC family Western The Monroes with co-stars Michael Anderson Jr. and Barbara Hershey.

 He teamed up with John Wayne again, and director Andrew V. McLaglen, in two films, appearing with Rock Hudson in The Undefeated (1969) and in a fairly prominent role in Chisum (1970).
-The apex of Johnson's career was reached in 1971, with Johnson winning an Academy Award for his performance as Sam the Lion in The Last Picture Show, directed by Peter Bogdanovich.
+The apex of Johnson's career was reached in 1971 with his performance as Sam the Lion in Peter Bogdanovich's The Last Picture Show earning him an Academy Award for Best Supporting Actor.
+Johnson was reluctant to do the movie because of the lengthy dialogue but reportedly he was convinced to do the movie because of Ford persuading him.
+At the awards ceremony, Johnson made sure to thank a wide variety of people from Bogdanovich to Ford, closing, "This couldn't have happened to a nicer feller.
+Thank you."

 On the set of The Train Robbers, in June 1972, he told Nancy Anderson of Copley News Service that winning the Oscar for The Last Picture Show was not going to change him and he would not raise his salary request to studios because of it.
 He continued, "I grew up on a ranch and I know livestock, so I like working in Westerns.
 All my life I've been afraid of failure.
 To avoid it, I've stuck with doing things I know how to do, and it's made me a good living".

 He played Cap Roundtree in the 1979 miniseries The Sacketts.
 He played Sam Bellows in the 1980 film Ruckus and Jack Mason in the 1984 action adventure Red Dawn.
 He co-starred in the 1994 version of Angels in the Outfield.

 He continued ranching during the entire time, operating a horse-breeding ranch in Sylmar, California.
-In addition, he sponsored the Ben Johnson Pro Celebrity Team Roping and Penning competition, held in Oklahoma City and in Katy, Texas, the proceeds of which are donated to both the Children's Medical Research Inc. and the Children's Hospital of Oklahoma.
+In addition, he sponsored the Ben Johnson Pro Celebrity Team Roping and Penning competition in Oklahoma City, the proceeds from which benefitted Children's Medical Research Inc. and the Children's Hospital of Oklahoma.